G3CFO Is Not a Typical CFO

 Before we meet, you will have already given me 72 months of financial history along with detailed marketing and sales metrics.

-After I start building your blueprint for a winning financial performance, we’ll go through the G3CFO Small Business ING Framework™ as shown in the video below.
+After I build your blueprint for a winning financial performance, we’ll go through the G3CFO Small Business ING Framework™ as shown in the video below.

 G3CFO Does the Cool Stuff Too

-For the sake of brevity, take a quick peek of some of the planning, reporting, and analysis my clients are exposed to regularly –
+For the sake of brevity, take a quick peek at some of the planning, reporting, and analysis my clients are exposed to regularly –

 Not Your Typical CFO

 Is the guy above the person you want to work with?
-Believe me, there are far better resources than myself.
+Believe me; there are far better resources than myself.
 I know many of them and can steer you to them–I have in the past and continue to do so.
+I’m also familiar with B2B CFO®, the best CFO firm in the U.S. I’ve even recommended them in numerous CEO meetings.